ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Ladies Siioci.d Head Newspapers.—lt is
-e, in female education, to keep
+a great mistake, in female education, to keep
 a young lady’s time aud attention devoted to
 only fashionable literature of the day.
 If you
 woald qualify he-for conversation, you must